 - We install energy efficient lighting wherever possible

 - We use movement sensitive light switches in areas which are used infrequently

-- We have automatic on/off taps on all sinks in the public area
+- We have low water-use taps with automatic on/off mechanisms on all sinks in the public area

 - All of our toilets are water efficient

-- We recycle all bottles, paper, cardboard and use biodegradable cups and recyclable plastic glasses
+- We recycle all bottles, paper, cardboard and anything that isn’t recyclable is incinerated and turned into energy

 - We source local produce where possible and use local companies such as Marshfield ice cream and Bath Ales